PrefectHQ/prefect/docs/guides/prefect-deploy.md

         )
     ```

-    You can specify a git-based cloud storage URL to GitHub, Bitbucket, or Gitlab.
+    You can specify a git-based cloud storage URL for a Bitbucket or Gitlab repository.

-    !!!
-Note
+    !!! note

-    If you don't bake your code into an image, the image specified in the work pool will be used to run your flow.
+        If you don't specify an image as part of your deployment creation, the image specified in the work pool will be used to run your flow.

-    demo from git-based storage with auth needed TK
+    If you change your flow code and push it to GitHub, you generally don't need to rebuild your deployment.
+    The exception is if something that the server needs to know about changes, such as the flow entrypoint parameters.
+    Rerunning the Python script with `.deploy` will update the deployment with the new flow code.

+    If your you want to pull your flow code from private git-based storage,

     ### Pull your code from fsspec-based storage at runtime